-Construction Material - Concrete

-Shape and Height- Shape and height will be determined during the detail design stage but usually circular up to 8 m high
+Construction Material - Concrete Shape and Height- Shape and height will be determined during the detail design stage but usually circular up to 8 m high (Figure 3.15).

-(Figure 3.15).
 Large reservoirs may be rectangular.

-Area Required - Approximately 1 - 2 ha

-Storage Capacity- Approximately 1 M/to 30 M/providing between 4 and staff will be present on site

-24 hours storage per site, but subject to finalisation
+Area Required - Approximately 2 ha Storage Capacity- Approximately 1 M l to 30 M l providing between 4 and 24 hours storage per site, but subject to finalisation.
 Fencing and Security- Each reservoir will be fenced.
-No permanent security
+No permanent security staff will be present on site.